Concerned about how your website is doing when you hear about other people’s stats? Don’t worry. They probably have no idea what they’re measuring.

 “I’m using Google Analytics to find out who my customers are and how to target them.
 (SUPER!)
 I have a lot of visitors from Russia, so I’m running Facebook ads to that region (UH OH!).”

-Before you run ads and spend money based on lessons learned from Google Analytics, be sure you’re not drawing conclusions based on analytics spam.
+Before you run ads and spend money based on lessons learned from Google Analytics, be sure you’re not drawing conclusions based on bad data.
 In my GA account, there’s a TON of spam originating from Russia.
 In fact, 100% of my traffic from Russia is spam.
 So I looked at her GA account and it was the same story.
 So I said, “Save your money.”

 I know from years working online that it takes time to get traction with any kind of content marketing, to get SEO love, and to get noticed by your audience.
-I’m not going to worry about what other people are reporting after launching their blog after only a few months… what matters is the bottom line.
-And if we don’t know that their business is benefitting from that traffic, it really doesn’t matter what the total numbers are.
+Don’t spend your energy worrying about what other people are reporting about their traffic, what matters is whether their business is benefitting from that traffic.
+Don’t get discouraged or intimidated, know that context is everything.